-- what is design & typesetting?
+- what is book design and typesetting?

 You will probably have written your manuscript in Microsoft Word.
 This is a great product for word-processing but